benmsanderson/METEOR/README.md

 The notebooks folder provides simple working examples to run the model within a Jupyter environment, and plot example output.
 Installation instructions for installing Jupyterlab can be found at https://jupyter.org/install
 <code>METEOR_single_model_pattern_example.ipynb</code> produces a single pattern using CanESM2 data for the base and co2x2 experiments in PDRMIP, using input data text files stored in the <code>tests/test-data</code> folder
 <code>CMIP6_test.ipynb</code> provides demonstration of the cmip6_meteor_data_getter functionality to get data as xarrays directly from the CMIP6 zarrstore to use in pattern making and predictions.
 Currently it also demonstrates a couple of approaches to modelling aerosol forcing from residuals.
+<code>CMIP6_demo_with_residual.ipynb</code> demonstrates how to levarage the inbuilt aerosol forcing from residuals using the cmip6_meteor_data_getter functionality to get data in a minimal way.

 ## scripts
 This folder contains example scripts and an example notebook, which might not work out of the box, but require data.